Miura Peninsula Access - Kanagawa 2026

 Q: What's the fastest way?

 A: Car rental (70-90 minutes from Tokyo, 50-70 minutes from Yokohama).
-However, traffic can double travel time on weekends.
+But here's the thing, traffic can double travel time on weekends.

 Q: Can I use JR Pass?